By: Matt Rothman

 The baseball team honored David Austen, Brady Gentile, Jeovanni Hernandez, Ross Lazar, and Killian O’Neil.
 This senior group class advance to back to back Regional appearances under Coach Charlie Fine and is currently 12-9 under first-year Head Coach Max Boling.

-O’Neil and Austen also officially announced their signings to play in college.
-O’Neil will be playing at Weber International University in Babson Park and has been a varsity team member for three years.
+O’Neill and Austen also officially announced their signings to play in college.
+O’Neill will be playing at Weber International University in Babson Park and has been a varsity team member for three years.
 He is hitting .344 this year with a home run and 13 RBIs.
 David Austen has shined on the mound with CSC and will be playing in college at Thomas University in Georgia.
 He is 3-2 this year with an era of 1.68 while also striking out 44 this year and also has a save.

-During their Senior Night win, Lazar, O’Neil, Andrew Raucci, Jack Grasso, and Rodney Chung knocked in runs, while Gentile tossed four shutout innings.
+During their Senior Night win, Lazar, O’Neill, Andrew Raucci, Jack Grasso, and Rodney Chung knocked in runs, while Gentile tossed four shutout innings.
 Dylan Applebaum recorded the win in relief, pitching two innings before Chase Wildroudt earned the save.

 CSC followed that up with a 13-1 win against Pompano Beach High School, winning six straight.
 After having a pair of games rained out last week and falling to the reigning two-two-time State Champions in North Broward Prep on Tuesday, they will face Downtown Doral in their next game on Tuesday at 5 p.m.